Rotterdam – Cruise Port Information

 How to get around Rotterdam

 Rotterdam is well known for its diversity and that’s even true when it comes to transport.
 Options include water taxis, trams, water buses, taxis, metro and buses they’ve pretty much got it all.
 We used a water taxi when we visited, it was not only convenient and excellent value for money it was also extremely exhilarating, it should definitely be on your to do list when visiting.
-We would recommend you book your water taxi here otherwise the wait times can be up to 1 1/2 hours!
+We would recommend you book your water taxi here and use their app, otherwise the wait times can be up to 1 1/2 hours!